Chiquita40-VLN-H2016/chiquita40/README.md

 * You can edit an entry of a Computer Scientist.
 * You can delete an entry of a Computer Scientist.

-You can do these commands as often as you whish or until you type in 'quit'.
+You can do these commands as often as you whish.
+To stop type in 'quit'.

 ## II.
 File list
 + ConsoleUI.cpp